 CIP codes, maintained and used by the Department of Education, provide the most standard method to classify educational programs.
+Our program descriptions are based on these CIP codes.
 However, some of our data sources classify educational programs differently, and we created concordances between the methodologies with care.

 The university data that we license from Peterson's provides terrific information about financial aid and faculty for graduate programs.
 However, they use departmental structure, which varies widely from school-to-school, rather than CIP codes to identify programs.
 Here again we worked to make judicious choices connecting the Peterson's course structure to the standard CIP-level classifications.
 Because there is no standardized approach for connecting the Petersons' program designations to CIP codes, our crosswalk would likely differ a bit from another organization's effort.